chimochio/civng/README.md

 ## Usage

 The app starts with the top left cell of the screen being the top left cell of the map.
 There's a `X` unit on it.
-You can move it with the keypad, but make sure you have numlock enabled.
+You can move it with the `w/a/s/d/q/e`.

 Water `~` and mountains `A` are impassable, except at the beginning because our `X` unit starts on water.
 Until the `X` unit reaches passable terrain, it can go anywhere.
 After that, it can't pass through impassable terrain.

-You can toggle position markers with `p`.
+You can toggle position markers with `shift-p`.

 You can scroll the map!
-To do so, press `s` to toggle scroll mode.
+To do so, press `shift-s` to toggle scroll mode.
 Now, when you press numpad keys, it's the map that will scroll instead of unit movement.

+`shift-q` to quit.

 [rust]: http://www.rust-lang.org/
 [cargo]: https://crates.io/